Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Numerical Experiments

 \section{Numerical Experiments}

 We now move on to discuss the different numerical experiments performed on the data.
 We will begin with a discussion of the experimental setup and then proceed to compare the results of the different models tested.
-We will also provide some analysis of these results based on the Shannon entropy of the models' Softmax predictions.
-For brevity, we only share here a limited number of plots consisting of the results for the entire dataset and results for the single character $\alpha$.
+We will also provide some analysis of these results based on the Shannon entropy of the models' output distribution.
+For brevity, we only share here a limited number of plots consisting of the results for the entire dataset and results for the single character Alpha ($A \alpha$).
 Hundreds of plots were produced showing results for all classes.
-These plots, as well as the saved models, will be made available at our website \textit{---Website Redacted For Anonymity---}
+These plots, the ResNet models, and a demonstrational Jupyter notebook are available in an online repository available at \textit{https://github.com/mis2n/JDMDH-NDA-Results} .